David Schlosberg

-David Schlosberg (born November 16, 1963) is an American political theorist who is currently director of the Sydney Environment Institute and professor of environmental politics at the University of Sydney.
-He is a Fellow of the Academy of Social Sciences of Australia.
+David Schlosberg (born November 16, 1963) is an American political theorist who is currently Professor of Environmental Politics at the University of Helsinki.
+He was previously Director of the Sydney Environment Institute at the University of Sydney.
+He is a Fellow of the Academy of the Social Sciences of Australia.

 Career

-Schlosberg earned his Bachelor of Arts in politics and psychology, graduating from the University of California at Santa Cruz with honors in 1985.
+Schlosberg earned his Bachelor of Arts in politics and psychology, graduating from the University of California, Santa Cruz with honors in 1985.
 He then read for a Master of Science and doctorate in political science at the University of Oregon (UO), completing in 1996.
 In 1996, he started a job in political theory and environmental politics at the Department of Politics and International Affairs, Northern Arizona University (NAU).
 He was an affiliate at what is now the School of Earth and Sustainability at NAU, chaired the Department of Politics and International Relations, and co-founded and directed the Environmental Studies Program.
 Schlosberg moved to the University of Sydney in 2011, as Professor of Environmental Politics in the Department of Government and International Relations.
 There, he co-founded and co-directed the multidisciplinary Sydney Environment Institute.
+In 2026 he joined the University of Helsinki in a professorship funded by the Finnish Research Council.